 Answer: There are so many great ways to save money at your holiday party.
 I would first look at food and beverage.
 There is no requirement to have a cash bar.
 Opting for a signature drink or beer and wine is completely fine.
 If this is a corporate holiday party limiting the bar does help you avoid employees over drinking and you being liable.
 Limit how many action stations you have at your party.
 Action stations or carving stations tend to cost more per person and can raise your budget if you’re not careful.
 Verses a action station consider having a dessert bar or candy station and let the actual food be passed.

 Question: What are some key things to consider when planning my holiday party?

 Answer: Because you are the host you take on full responsibility of the event and making sure your guests are accommodated.
 Have a variety of food on your menu that would be perfect for a diverse audience.
 Consider security or someone designated to order a taxi for those who can handle their liquor.
 Have some form of entertainment such as a DJ or local band.
 Karaoke with Christmas songs would be hilarious after a few drinks.
 Feed your guests.
 A party full of dessert with a bar is disastrous.

 Question: What is the best time to host a party?

 Answer: We recommend sooner than later.
 Don’t compete with Thanksgiving, Christmas, or New Years Eve.
 Early November and early December works well.
 We even encourage having your holiday parties in January.

 Planning can get complicated especially if you are already busy.
-We are Andrew Roby Events are happy to plan your party and even serve as consultants to guide you along the way.
-Contact us for more details on how we can make your holidays wonderful.
+We at Andrew Roby Events are happy to plan your party and even serve as consultants to guide you along the way.
+Contact us for more holiday party tips or details on how we can make your holidays wonderful.